hoonzis/hoonzis.github.io/_posts/2016-05-01-mapbox-turf-realstate-analysis.md

 }
 ```

-Note that if I want to provide a set of flats as geo-json I would just have to create *FeatureCollection* object and convert each flat to a *Feature*.
-You can see that in this model the *Properties* property of the *Feature* is of the *Flat*.
-I am simply adding the flat as metadata to each feature which it represents. *Properties* is just a generic JSON object and can take anything, here I have decided to type it directly to flats.
+Note that if I want to provide a set of flats as geo-json I would just have to create **FeatureCollection** object and convert each flat to a **Feature**.
+You can see that in this model the **Properties** field of the **Feature** is of type **Flat**.
+I am simply adding the flat as metadata to each feature which it represents. **Properties** is just a generic JSON object and can take anything, here I have decided to type it directly to flats here because I will always be passing the flat as metadata.
+One could probably create a generic record as well.

 ### City quarters prices
 In order to visualize the average prices per city region, one needs a geojson map of the city.
 Prague has an open data service which provides several different maps as geojson, one of them is the simple city regions map.
+The data is available on the [Geoportal](http://www.geoportalpraha.cz/cs/opendata/E9E20135-18B3-4163-B516-45613956B856#.Vy8xm1h95hE).
+The geojson itself is quite big 1.5Mb, because of the precision of the map.
+I have run it through [http://www.mapshaper.org/](http://www.mapshaper.org/) in order to make it smaller without loosing much precision.

-The geojson file contains some global information and then list of *Features*, each of them representing one city part. *Feature* is composed of a polygon, defined using list of location points and metadata stored aside in *properties* field.
+The geojson file contains some global information and then list of **Features**, each of them representing one city part. **Feature** is composed of a polygon, defined using list of location points and metadata stored aside in **properties** field.

 I am using Knockout.JS as MVVM framework to wire everything together behind the scene, but I suppose any decent JavaScript framework would do the job.
 I have removed all references to it from the snippets.